Using the Dropbox Connector

 Write files to your Dropbox account

-The Write Dropbox operator works similarly to the Read File operator: it expects a file as input (provided by another operator) and stores it at the specified location in your Dropbox account.
+The Write Dropbox operator works similarly to the Write File operator: it expects a file as input (provided by another operator) and stores it at the specified location in your Dropbox account.
+As for the Read Dropbox operator, you can optionally provide the Dropbox Connection at the second port.

 The simplest example using the Write Dropbox operator would be to connect it to the output of Read Dropbox.
 This setup would simply copy a file from one location in your Dropbox account to another without changing the file itself.